top of page

 What is the therapy format?

-I conduct all of my therapy via Zoom.
-Therapy, especially in the beginning, is often offered on a weekly basis.
-Sometimes clients like to test the water or see whether a therapist is right for them.
-As I personally consider this extremely important, I am more than happy for us to have a session or two initially and you can let me know whether you feel sufficiently comfortable to continue.
+I use a remote platform, Zoom.
+Sometimes clients wish to try out the remote platform format and also explore "therapist fit".
+As I personally consider this extremely important, I am comfortable for us to have a session or two initially and you can let me know whether you feel sufficiently comfortable to continue.

 Is online therapy as effective as face-to-face therapy?